yashkulkarni1005/Stereo-vision-based-Object-Detection-and-Distance-Estimation-algorithm/README.md

 the distance of the detected object from camera.
-In order to achieve this we first divided our problem statement into various stage and tried to obtain optimized model for respective stages and in the end we combined all the optimized model to obtain the desired results.We have considered inputs with respect to different distance from the camera and calculated the average distance calculated from our algorithm when compared to actual distance,We have also shown the deviation at different distance.
+In order to achieve this we first divided our problem statement into various stage and tried to obtain optimized model for respective stages and in the end we combined all the optimized model to obtain the desired results.We have considered inputs with respect to different distances from the camera and calculated the average distance from our algorithm and later it compared to actual distance,we have obtained  results with deviation  of 0.2mtrs.